-Trump taking Regeneron, Remsdesivir therapy for coronavirus diagnosis: ex-WH doctor explains
+Trump taking Regeneron, Remdesivir therapy for coronavirus diagnosis: ex-WH doctor explains

 The president was taken to Walter Reed Medical Center 'out of an abundance of caution' Friday night

-President Trump is taking experimental coronavirus drugs Remsdesivir and Regeneron after being diagnosed with COVID-19 this week, his former White House physician told "Fox & Friends Weekend."
+President Trump is taking experimental coronavirus drugs Remdesivir and Regeneron after being diagnosed with COVID-19 this week, his former White House physician told "Fox & Friends Weekend."

 "The two of those in combination should help clear the virus out of his body much sooner than his body could do it on its own," Dr. Ronny Jackson said Saturday morning.